 The facility has a (PEN) facilitated brake refurbishing factory in partnership with the industrial company Meritor, which is the facility’s largest employer.
 The Correctional Industrial Facility has 5 Apprenticeship Programs where offenders are awarded a certificate from the Federal Department of Labor upon completion of their apprenticeship.
 DOL Certificates are offered in the following areas: PEN Products, Aramark, ICAN, Physical Plant, CIF Facility and Animal Trainer.
 The facility also offers various other job opportunities such as maintenance, grounds crew, food service, sanitation and barbering to aid offenders’ in the re entry process.

 The Correctional Industrial Facility has 4 different facility programs dealing with animals.
-FIDO (Faith+Inmates+Dogs=Opportunity) this is one of the facility apprenticeship programs and employs approximately 36 offenders.
+FIDO (Faith+Inmates+Dogs=Opportunity).
+This is one of the facility apprenticeship programs and employs approximately 36 offenders.
 Dogs are paired with an offender and taught basic obedience skills then ready for adoption.
-ICAN (Indiana Canine Assistance Network) this is one of the facility apprenticeship programs where inmates train dogs to become service animals to assist the disabled.
+ICAN (Indiana Canine Assistance Network) is one of the facility apprenticeship programs where inmates train dogs to become service animals to assist the disabled.
 9 Lives Cat Program is an adoption program where cats are placed with offender volunteers until they are adopted.
-The Saving Max program pairs volunteer inmates with dogs that have been placed in the Anderson Animal shelter due to their owners currently not being able to care for them.
+The Saving Max program pairs together volunteer inmates with dogs that have been placed in the Anderson Animal shelter due to their owners currently not being able to care for them.
 When the owners are able to care for them again they are reunited.